Annette O'Toole

-Annette O'Toole (born Annette Toole; April 1, 1952) is an American actress, singer, and songwriter.

-She is known for portraying Lisa Bridges in the television series Nash Bridges, adult Beverly Marsh in the 1990 television mini-series adaptation of Stephen King's epic horror novel It, Lana Lang in Superman III, Kathy in the romantic-comedy film Cross My Heart, and Martha Kent (the adoptive mother of Clark Kent) on the television series Smallville.
+Annette O'Toole (born Annette Toole; April 1, 1952) is an American actress.
+She is known for portraying Lisa Bridges in the television series Nash Bridges, adult Beverly Marsh in the 1990 television mini-series adaptation of Stephen King's epic horror novel It, Lana Lang in Superman III, Kathy in the romantic-comedy film Cross My Heart, Annie Hodges in The Man Next Door and Martha Kent (the adoptive mother of Clark Kent) on the television series Smallville.

 Early life

 O'Toole was born in Houston, the daughter of Dorothy Geraldine (née Niland) and William West Toole Jr. Her mother taught dance, which O'Toole herself began learning at the age of three.
 She started taking acting lessons after her family moved to Los Angeles when she was 13.

 Career

 Film and television

 O'Toole's first television appearance was in 1967 on The Danny Kaye Show, followed over the next few years with guest appearances in shows such as My Three Sons, The Virginian, Gunsmoke, Hawaii Five-O, and The Partridge Family.

 Her first major film role was as a jaded beauty pageant contestant in the 1975 satire Smile; she got the role after doing an impression of a "dead cockroach" at the audition.
 She also appeared as the tutor and girlfriend of Robby Benson's character in the college basketball story One on One in 1977.
 She co-starred opposite Gary Busey in the 1980 film Foolin' Around.
 In 1981, she starred in the HBO onstage production of Vanities, as well as in the TV movie Stand By Your Man, which detailed the life of country music legend Tammy Wynette.
 Later on in 1982, she appeared briefly as Nick Nolte's girlfriend in 48 Hrs.
-That same year, she played Alice Perrin in Cat People, and then in 1983 she played Lana Lang (love interest to Clark Kent/Superman), and single mother of Ricky in Superman III.
+That same year, she played Alice Perrin in Cat People, and then in 1983 she played Lana Lang/Superman), and single mother of Ricky in Superman III.

 In 1985, she co-starred with Barry Manilow in the CBS television movie Copacabana playing Lola La Mar to Manilow's Tony Starr.
 Also in 1985, she had a starring role as Ms. Edmunds in the original Bridge to Terabithia, and appeared in the TV adaptation of Strong Medicine the following year.
 In 1987's Cross My Heart, a romantic comedy, O'Toole had a leading role opposite Martin Short.

 In 1990, O'Toole had roles in two ABC television mini-series.
 She played the adult Beverly Marsh in the television mini-series adaptation of Stephen King's epic horror novel It.
 She also portrayed Rose Fitzgerald Kennedy in The Kennedys of Massachusetts, a role that earned her an Emmy nomination for Outstanding Lead Actress.
 She next starred in the 1992 NBC mini-series Jewels, based on the Danielle Steel novel of the same name.